codbex/codbex.github.io/_posts/news/2022-04-01-codbex-established.md

 Yet another company that strives to make life for developers easier.
 To bring another level of productivity tools.
 To provide an innovative approach for the overall development experience.
 To open the door for the highly scalable public cloud providers.
-To offer a partnership on the technology which can be powerful enough for runnning the whole business end to end.
+To offer partnership on technology which can be powerful enough for running the whole business end to end.

 All of this and much more deserves its own place on Earth.